Wendy Williams Spotted Using Scooter At Walmart, Still Wearing Wedding Ring

 “She was with a few people, but her husband [Kevin Hunter] wasn’t with her.
 She seemed regular, to be honest.
 Not happy or sad,” an insider told the outlet.

 Wendy and Kevin have been through a ton of ups and downs as of late.
 Williams took a long hiatus from her show while the series ran re-runs and had guest hosts take over.
-When she returned she revealed that she was dealing with some health issues due to her Graves Disease, and thanked her doctors for helping her get well.
+When she returned, she revealed that she was dealing with some health issues due to her Graves Disease, and thanked her doctors for helping her get well.

 Just days later, Wendy told her viewers that she was dealing with addiction issues, and that she had been living in a sober house.
-Only a few days after that reports that her husband’s alleged longtime mistress, Sharina Hudson, gave birth to his love child surfaced.
+Only a few days after that, reports that her husband’s alleged longtime mistress, Sharina Hudson, gave birth to his love child surfaced.

 Wendy was then reportedly found drunk and transported to the hospital.
 However, she didn’t miss work, and filmed a show the next day, never speaking out about her personal life.